Cucurbituril: Rotaxane macrocycles

-Given their high affinities to form inclusion complexes cucurbiturils have been employed as the macrocycles component of a rotaxane.
-After formation of the supramolecular assembly or threaded complex with a guest molecule such as hexamethylene diamine the two ends of the guest can be reacted with bulky groups that will then act as a stoppers preventing the two separate molecules from dissociating.
+Cucurbiturils have been employed as the macrocycles component of a rotaxane.
+After formation of the supramolecular assembly or threaded complex with a guest molecule such as hexamethylene diamine the two ends of the guest can be reacted with bulky groups that will then act as a "stoppers", preventing the two separate molecules from dissociating.

-In another rotaxane system with a CB[7] wheel, the axle is a 4,4'-bipyridinium or viologen subunit with two carboxylic acid terminated aliphatic N-substituents at both ends.
+In another rotaxane system with a CB[7] "wheel", the axle is a 4,4'-bipyridinium or viologen subunit with two carboxylic acid terminated aliphatic N-substituents at both ends.
 In water at concentration higher than 0.5 mM complexation is quantitative without need of stoppers.
 At pH = 2 the carboxylic end-groups are protonated and the wheel shuttles back and forth between them as evidenced by the presence of just two aromatic viologen protons in the proton NMR spectrum.
 At pH = 9 the wheel is locked around the viologen center.
-More recently, rotaxane with a CB[8] wheel was synthesized.
-This rotaxane can bind neutral guest molecules.